 Reminder: There is a 24-hour time limit to park on any street in the City of St. Charles.
-This parking time limit was initiated to support the premise that City streets are for the movement of vehicles, not the storage of vehicles.
-If a vehicle is to be parked over 24 hours, it must be parked on the owner’s property.
+This parking time limit supports the premise that City streets are for the movement of vehicles, not the storage of vehicles.
+If a vehicle is to be parked longer than 24 hours, it must be parked on the owner’s property.

 The City of St. Charles does not ban parking on city streets overnight as many towns do, but there are restrictions on what vehicles may park overnight.
 The ordinance, 10.40.010 C, says it is unlawful to park any pickup camper with a cap that exceeds six inches above the cab roof, a van that exceeds its manufacturer's height, motor home, mobile home, trailer, boat trailer, tractor, bus, truck which has a gross carrying weight in excess of three-fourths ton, and any vehicle …. equipped with an attached snowplow, on any street, alley, or parkway between the hours of 10 p.m. and 7 a.m.